-The period of performance for this contract shall start on the date of award and end within twenty (20) weeks of the date of award.
-On-site demolition and installation shall take less than three (3) weeks.
+The period of performance for this contract shall start on the date of award and end within twenty-four (24) weeks of the date of award.
+On-site demolition and installation shall be completed within three (3) weeks.

 All work will be coordinated by the COR and shall be conducted between the hours of 8:30 AM and 4:30 PM.
 The contractor shall work around the schedule of Court staff.